Lorkster/vertxdemo/README.md

 ### Docker Compose
   * A simple docker-compose setup exists in the project root.
-While standing in root, calling `docker-compose up` will start all modules, using the `Dockerfile` files as settings.
+While standing in root, calling `docker-compose up` will start all modules, as well as the database, using the `Dockerfile` files as settings. `docker-compose down` stops and removes all containers.
+  * If you want to repackage everything: `mvn clean install package` followed by `docker-compose build`.